-The Supplemental Rate is an additional payment for foster children who have a special need such as emotional, behavioral or medical needs.
-All children placed in treatment level care at Community Care Resources are evaluated within the first 30 days after placement to determine the amount of the supplemental rate.
+The Supplemental Rate is an additional payment for foster children who have additional needs such as emotional, behavioral or medical needs.
+All children placed with Community Care Resources are evaluated within the first 30 days after placement to determine the amount of the supplemental rate.
 An assessment tool known as CANS, Child and Adolescent Needs and Strengths is a multi-purpose tool used by the referring county and the placing agency.
 The tool assesses a child’s needs and strengths in areas such as trauma, school, mental health, relationships, and risk behaviors.
-Children are scored on a level of severity.
+Children are scored on their level of need.

-Brian Sullivan is the Referral Coordinator at Community Care Resources.
-For over 20 years, Brian has collaborated with counties across Wisconsin to place treatment level children in our licensed foster homes as well as establishing agreements regarding the supplemental rates for children in our care.
+Brian Sullivan is the Referral Coordinator at CCR.
+For over 20 years, Brian has collaborated with counties across Wisconsin to place children and sibling groups in our licensed foster homes as well as establishing agreements regarding the supplemental rates for children in our care.